-Property/Method Description inputs.user.office (string) The office of the user that printed the job (if known). inputs.user.department (string) The deparment of the user that printed the job (if known). inputs.user.restricted (boolean) Determines if the user is restricted. i.e. printing is denied when they have no credit. inputs.user.balance (number) The user's current account balance. inputs.user.isInGroup(groupName) Determines if the user belongs to the given group name (as defined on the Groups tab).
+Property/Method Description inputs.user.email (string) The email address of the user that printed the job (if known). inputs.user.office (string) The office of the user that printed the job (if known). inputs.user.department (string) The deparment of the user that printed the job (if known). inputs.user.restricted (boolean) Determines if the user is restricted. i.e. printing is denied when they have no credit. inputs.user.balance (number) The user's current account balance. inputs.user.isInGroup(groupName) Determines if the user belongs to the given group name (as defined on the Groups tab).
 Returns true if the user belongs to this group.
 Parameters: • groupName (string) - The name of the group to check.
-NOTE: The group name is case-sensitive.
+NOTE: The group name is case-sensitive. inputs.user.getProperty(propName) Return a value as a string associated with a persistent custom-defined property saved on the user, or null if there is no such value.
+Parameters: propName (string) - The name/key of a user property to look-up.
+For more information using storage properties see Section 17.2.4, "User Defined Persistent Properties (Storage)". inputs.user.getNumberProperty(propName) A convenience method to return a value as a number associated with a persistent custom-defined property saved on the user, or null if there is no such value.
+Parameters: propName (string) - The name/key of a user property to look-up.
+For more information using storage properties see Section 17.2.4, "User Defined Persistent Properties (Storage)".